peterhinch/micropython-iot/README.md

 #### The remote control demo

 This shows one ESP8266 controlling another.
 The transmitter should have a pushbutton between GPIO 0 and gnd.
-The file `/pyboard/example_remote_control/local.py` on each device should be edited so that the transmitting device has the ID `tx` and the receiving device `rx`.

-On the server navigate to the parent directory of `micropyhton_iot` and run:
+On the server navigate to the parent directory of `micropython_iot` and run:
 ```
 python3 -m micropython_iot.example_remote_control.s_comms_cp
 ```